 I don't doubt her, but I also don't feel good about that fact.
 That, just because of that little blue passport and the address inside it, I'd somehow be more qualified than her, despite her being older and more experienced.

 But Nina assures us this is a good job for her, and for many of the crew aboard who come from countries where the U.S. dollar is still very strong.
-No, she's not likely to be booking any safaris in Africa or any lavish escapes to Europe anytime soon, but she makes better money serving cruise ship passengers than she would doing anything back at home.
+She tells us she makes better money serving cruise ship passengers than she would doing anything back at home.

 We ask Nina what she'd be doing now in Peru if she had never made the decision to leave 10 years ago.
 She doesn't even skip a beat to think about it.

 “If I wasn't doing this, I'd probably be married to a chauvinist husband and have six kids,” she said.
 “I wouldn't have finished school, and I'd probably just be a mommy.”

 If given the chance, she says she'd make the same choice again.

 Meeting Nina and chatting with her every night in that fancy dining room, knowing she probably makes less in a month than I do during some weeks, made me think about a lot of things.